-■ LGBTQ Students of Color: Survey responses from LGBTQ students of color continue to highlight differences in lived experiences that are due to racial oppression, compared to their peers who are white.
+LGBTQ Students of Color: Survey responses from LGBTQ students of color continue to highlight differences in lived experiences that are due to racial oppression, compared to their peers who are white.
 In 2017, Black/African American students were more likely than Hispanic/Latinx, White, and Asian/South Asian/Pacific Islander students to experience out of school suspension or expulsion.
-American Indian/Alaska Native (AI/AN) respondents were generally more likely than other racial/ ethnic groups to experience anti-LGBTQ victimization and discrimination.xviii These and many other examples of findings in existing research suggest the need for curricular standards that are inclusive of communities of color and can help better reflect the experiences of LGBTQ students of color. xix The benefits of inclusive curriculum are increasingly of interest to educators, particularly those who work to counteract racial oppression and advance racial equity in order to strengthen outcomes in K-12 education.
-A recent study conducted by Stanford University suggests inclusive curriculum might help improve attendance and GPA.xxi Additional studies suggest inclusive curriculum could help boost educational attainment.xxii Emerging research conducted at Claremont McKenna College also found that inclusive curriculum increases educational attainment for students of color.xxiii
+American Indian/Alaska Native (Al/AN) respondents were generally more likely than other racial/ ethnic groups to experience anti-LGBTQ victimization and discrimination.^{xviii} These and many other examples of findings in existing research suggest the need for curricular standards that are inclusive of communities of color and can help better reflect the experiences of LGBTQ students of color. ^{xix} The benefits of inclusive curriculum are increasingly of interest to educators, particularly those who work to counteract racial oppression and advance racial equity in order to strengthen outcomes in K-12 education.
+A recent study conducted by Stanford University suggests inclusive curriculum could help boost educational attainment.^{xxii} Emerging research conducted at Claremont McKenna College also found that inclusive curriculum increases educational attainment for students of color.^{xxiii}